GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/index.rst

 Messaging
 ---------
-Please see link_ for more details.
+Please see Run Configuration for more details.

-.. _using_gridappsd/api_examples/simulation_request.rst:

 .. include:: messaging/FNCSBridge_Input.rst